-HONOR TROOP
+HONOR PATROL & TROOP PROGRAMS

-Each unit will be visited by a Camp Commissioner.
 The assessment focuses on camp cleanliness, creativity, weather preparedness, uniforming, ontime attendance and more.

 LEARN TO SWIM

 During merit badge sessions, we offer program for any Scout who wishes to learn how to swim, or who wishes to improve their swimming ability.
 Any scout who cannot pass the Frist Class swimming requirements is encouraged to sign-up.